kirillgla/stellaris-orbital-ring-buildings-mod/README.md

-This is the 'Orbital Ring Buildings Updated' mod for Stellaris
+This is the 'Orbital Ring Buildings' mod for Stellaris